 Thanks to the grant, Hartford Village was able to add amenities throughout its common areas and individual apartments to help seniors with vision or hearing challenges.

-If you or someone you know is interested in creating a lasting legacy, please contact our Philanthropic Services team to discuss how we can help you carry out your charitable interests in perpetuity.
+If you or someone you know is interested in creating a lasting legacy, please contact our Philanthropic Services team with the form below or call 313.961.6675.

 This story first appeared in the Fall 2018 REPORT Newsletter